 Leek Alleer (2021) - 107cm

-Breaking the record in October this year, Central Districts young gun Leek Alleer put scouts on notice in flexing his vertical capabilities to record a 107cm running jump.
+Breaking the record in October last year, Central Districts young gun Leek Alleer put scouts on notice by flexing his vertical capabilities to record a 107cm running jump.

 The record surpassed the aforementioned Hayden's effort of 103cm in 2017.

 Former Lions and Suns utility Jarred Brennan and Eagles star Nic Naitanui both previously held the record in recording 102cm jumps in 2002 and 2008 respectively.

 2021 National Draft prospect Corey Warner - younger brother of Swan Chad - is the only other combine participant to reach 100cm in the running vertical jump.

 Joel Wilkinson (2010) - 2.75 seconds

 Former Sun and NFL talent Joel Wilkinson has held the 20-metre sprint record for over a decade after beating Danyle Pearce's 2004 effort of 2.79 seconds.

 Ex-Saints and Magpies defender Jonathan Marsh is the only other draft hopeful to come close to Wilkinson since, managing a result of 2.78 seconds in 2013.

 2008 No.1 pick Jack Watts is also among the quickest in the 20-metre sprint, recording a time of 2.82 seconds in his combine year.